 1. How do these English courses meet my needs?

-Unfortunately, I’ve been in bad languages classes.
-I once spent a year on basic Spanish even though I was an advanced speaker.
+Unfortunately, I’ve been in bad language classes.
+I once spent a year on basic Spanish, even though I was an advanced speaker.
 My mind would wander, I couldn’t focus, and I didn’t improve.
 Make sure your English classes have the focus you need.

 2. How flexible are the English lessons for my schedule?

 Second, consider the intensity.
-Do you need to improve your English in less than 6 months?
+Do you need to improve your English in less than six months?
 I like intensive study to prepare for a job or an international move.
-After moving to the Czech Republic, I took a month of daily language course.
-These intense “marathon” courses are invaluable because they prepare you for real life demands.
+After moving to the Czech Republic, I took a month of daily language courses.
+These intense “sprint” courses are invaluable because they prepare you for real-life demands.
 Plus, one-time upfront payments let you know the value of your time.
 Some English language schools even offer students cash back based on how quickly they progress.

 3. What is my learning environment?

-Also get an impression of your school’s teaching style.
-Is it pure memorisation or does the school attempt to make learning English fun?
+Also, get an impression of your school’s teaching style.
+Is it pure memorization or does the school attempt to make learning English fun?
 Incorporating English language media into your life helps.
-For example your school might suggest movies on Netflix or TV programmes to watch.
-A school focused on real-life language use outside of the classroom is best.
+For example, your school might suggest movies on Netflix or TV programmes to watch.
+A school focused on real-life language use outside the classroom is best.